 Hi, I’m catherine lawson

-With 30 years of experience across education, government, and business, I bring a fresh perspective on workplace wellbeing—one that goes beyond traditional HR approaches.
-Having shaped national wellbeing policies, advocated for health and wellbeing in education, and built thriving wellbeing-focused communities, I understand what truly drives meaningful change.
-Now, I’m using that experience to help organisations like yours create lasting, measurable improvements built on practical insights and real-world solutions.
+With 30 years of experience across education, government, and business, I bring a well-grounded perspective on workplace wellbeing.
+I’ve shaped national wellbeing policies, championed health initiatives in education, and built thriving wellbeing-focused communities, so I understand what drives meaningful, lasting change.

 my story

-I’m a teacher by trade - a teacher who realised very early in my career that no child or young person could achieve to their potential if their learning wasn’t underpinned by good health and wellbeing.
-Advocating for this, as the route to improved outcomes, quickly became my raison d’etre.
+I’m a teacher by trade - a teacher who realised very early in my career that no child or young person could thrive if their learning wasn’t underpinned by good health and wellbeing.
+Advocating for this as the foundation for improved outcomes quickly became my raison d’être.